-Customer preparation for the sweeps visit
+How YOU the Customer should prepare for the sweeps visit

-In days of old before there were central heating systems and other appliances to keep your house warm; using an ‘old fashioned’ coal fire was a way of life.
-As such learning how to use them correctly, take care of them and preparing for the chimney sweeps visit was just something everyone learned as a child.
+In days of old before there were central heating systems and other such appliances to keep your house warm, using an ‘old-fashioned’ coal fire was a way of life.
+As such, learning how to use them correctly, take care of them and preparing for the chimney sweeps visit was just something most people learned as a child.

 On the day of the sweeps visit